unfortunate-code/pytorch_mpiigaze_demo/README.md

   --device {cpu,cuda}   Device used for model inference.
   --image IMAGE         Path to an input image file.
   --video VIDEO         Path to an input video file.
   --camera CAMERA       Camera calibration file.
-See https://github.com/hysts/pytorch_mpiigaze_demo/
+See https://github.com/unfortunate-code/pytorch_mpiigaze_demo/
                         ptgaze/data/calib/sample_params.yaml
+  --camera-index        The index of the camera device to use for the video.
   --output-dir OUTPUT_DIR, -o OUTPUT_DIR
                         If specified, the overlaid video will be saved to this directory.
   --ext {avi,mp4}, -e {avi,mp4}